Active Reconnaissance Tools for Penetration Testing [Updated 2022]

 Port scanning is a method of identifying open ports by connecting each port of a target system.
 Assume the port scanner tool identifies open port 22, which is related to secure shell ssh.
 An attacker might try SSH-related attacks on the target system.
 This is like an open window in a host where a thief may try to enter by using that open window.
 Below are some tools that you may use for identifying open ports.

 - Nmap: Popular and free port scanner, limited vulnerability scanner by using existing Nmap scripts (/usr/share/nmap/scripts) available in the Nmap database.
 Refer to Nmap Cheatsheet to understand different commands.

 - udp-proto-scanner: Discovers UDP services such as DNS, TFTP, NTP, NBT, SunRPC, MS SQL, DB2, SNMPv3

-- Masscan: Fastest port scanner and claim to scan an internet within 6 minutes by transmitting 10 million packets per second, from a single machine.
+- Masscan: Fastest port scanner and claims to scan the internet within 6 minutes by transmitting 10 million packets per second, from a single machine.

 - Angry IP Scanner - Another port scanner tool.
 It is absolutely free to use and you need to just provide a range of IP addresses.